 Other diodes: Diode types

 Semiconductor laser diode technology is in widespread use today in many areas of the electronics industry where the coherent light produced is essential for the particular applications.

-Laser diode technology is now well established, with laser diodes providing a cost effective and reliable means of developing laser light.
+Laser diode technology is now well established, with laser diodes providing a very cost effective, convenient and reliable means of developing coherent or laser light.